Steve Carell surprises Southern California high school students with f...

 Alice's Kids will donate about $175,000 for more than 800 students to attend the annual right-of-passage dance for graduating students.
 Tickets typically range from $100 to $150 each.

-“Going to prom should be a celebration, and we wanted to help make the big night just a little easier for seniors whose lives have been turned upside down by the wildfires,” said Ron Fitzsimmons, executive director of Alice’s Kids.
+“Going to prom should be a celebration, and we wanted to help make the big night just a little easier for seniors whose lives have been turned upside down by the wildfires,” Ron Fitzsimmons, executive director of Alice’s Kids, said in a statement.
 “Hopefully this allows the students to unwind and have some fun after a devasting year.”

 An Instagram video posted by John Muir High School, one of the recipient schools, show students clapping and cheering as they were surprised with Carell's announcement during a school assembly.